 In 2011, Oxfam Great Britain staff in Haiti were accused of sexual exploitation and abuse.
 After an investigation by Oxfam later that year, four staff members were fired and three were allowed to resign, including the country director.
 As part of the investigation, Oxfam found that the country director had been involved in allegations of similar abuse in Chad in 2006.
 He took full responsibility for the misconduct that took place under his management.

 The government of Haiti has suspended Oxfam Great Britain's operations while they conduct their own investigation.
 Oxfam has apologized to the Haitian government and people for the actions of our former staff.

-At Oxfam we continue to have zero tolerance for abuse of people in any form and we offer our support to victims of these egregious violations of our principles, values, and what we hold dear and believe.
+Today, Oxfam has zero tolerance for abuse of people in any form and we offer our support to victims of these egregious violations of our principles and values.

 Oxfam is taking significant steps to address the underlying problems that allowed the events in Haiti to happen.
 These include:

 Established a high-level independent commission that is reviewing cases of sexual misconduct and abuse of power: Zainab Bangura, former United Nations under-secretary general, and Katherine Sierra, former World Bank vice-president serve as co-chairs.
 They lead a team of experts from the realms of business, government and civil society who are investigating any past or present cases of sexual abuse and harassment at Oxfam.
 The independent commission will share recommendations on what Oxfam and the wider aid sector can do to create a culture of zero tolerance for any kind of sexual harassment, abuse, or exploitation.
 The initial findings of that commission were published, along with a management response from the Oxfam confederation in January 2019 and a final report is expected later this year.
 The commission has set up a direct email: firstname.lastname@example.org